|Africa Poetry Magazine: Contests & Submissions

 Africa Poetry Contest Subscription - First Place + Top Africa Poet: $5 USD

-Africa Poetry Magazine invites all poets writing in the English language,
+Africa Poetry Magazine invites all poets living on Earth to participate in the

-Prizes will be awarded for First Place and Top Africa Poet.
-Winning these
+Africa Poetry Contest.
+Prizes will be awarded for First Place and Top Africa

-prizes also wins entry into the Wax Poetry and Art World's Best Poem
+Poet.
+Winning these prizes also wins entry into the Wax Poetry and Art

 The format of the contest is intended to create a cultural exchange between